Automated editing of multiple files with vim

 You will see the first file of the bunch.
 Now we going to make the same changes to every file using the recursive macro:

-4. Hummer out :w | n to write the file and to move to the next one.
+:w | nto write the file and to move to the next one. - Hit

-5. Hit @q to run current macro recursively.
+@qto run current macro recursively.
 There’s a trick!
 On step 1. we’ve cleared the q register and nothing will happen.
-But after 6 step macro will be written into q register and run in this place on the next run.
+But after 6 step macro will be written intoqregister and run in this place on the next run. qto stop writing macro.@qto run the macro.
+It will run untill@qcommand and then run itself.

 Macro runs itself untill it bumps into a last file.
 Notification will appear.
 Done!